yields/coverage/Readme.md

 # Coverage

-  code coverage in your browser (WIP)
+  code coverage in your browser

 ## Installation